EvotecIT/PSEventViewer/Docs/PowerShell-Guide.md

 With no explicit output and no `-PassThru`, the command creates and opens a temporary HTML report. `-EmailPackage` returns transport-neutral HTML, plain text, inline resources, and attachments for Mailozaurr, Graph, or Teams adapters; PSEventViewer itself does not send or own credentials.
+Its compact digest distributes the row limit across populated typed sections instead of letting the first event type consume the entire email.

 ```powershell
 $email = Show-EVXEvent -Type ADUserLogonFailed `